AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: HOME

   GPS state directory.
-Defaults to :file:`C:\.gps` under Windows systems if `HOME` or `USERPROFILE` environment variables are not defined.
+Defaults to :file:`C:\.gps` under Windows systems if the `HOME` or `USERPROFILE` environment variables are not defined.

 .. index:: log file
 .. _log_file:

 :file:`$HOME/.gps/log`

-  Log file created automatically by GPS.
-When GPS is running, it creates a file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so that multiple GPS sessions don't clobber each other's log.
+  Log file automatically created by GPS.
+When GPS is running, it creates a file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so multiple GPS sessions don't clobber each other's log.
 In case of a successful session, this file is renamed to :file:`log` when exiting; in case of an unexpected exit (when bug box is displayed), the log file retains its original name.
 The name of the log file is configured by the :file:`traces.cfg` file.

 :file:`$HOME/.gps/aliases`
   .. index:: aliases

-  File containing the user-defined aliases (:ref:`Defining_text_aliases`).
+  File containing user-defined aliases (see :ref:`Defining_text_aliases`).

 :file:`$HOME/.gps/plug-ins`

   Directory containing files with user-defined plug-ins.
-All xml and python files found under this directory are loaded by GPS during start up.
-Create or edit these files to add your own menu and/or tool-bar entries in GPS or define support for new languages.
+GPS loads all xml and python files found under this directory during start up.
+Create or edit these files to add your own menu and/or tool-bar entries in GPS or to define support for new languages.
+See :ref:`Customizing_through_XML_and_Python_files` and :ref:`Adding_support_for_new_languages`.
-  :ref:`Customizing_through_XML_and_Python_files` and
-  :ref:`Adding_support_for_new_languages`.

 :file:`$HOME/.gps/keys6.xml`

-  Contains all key bindings for the actions defined in GPS or in the custom files.
-This only contains the key bindings overridden through the key shortcuts editor (see :ref:`The_Key_Manager_Dialog`).
+  Contains all key bindings for the actions defined in GPS or custom files.
+This file only contains the key bindings overridden through the key shortcuts editor (see :ref:`The_Key_Manager_Dialog`).

 .. index:: CSS

 :file:`$HOME/.gps/gps.css`

   Configuration and theme file for gtk.
 This file can change specific aspects of the look of GPS.
 Its contents overrides any other style information set by your default gtk+ theme (as selected in the Preferences